 You may find it difficult to control overall moisture in your home, especially in climates with high humidity and an air conditioner or dehumidifier can help.
 Vacuuming may not get to all the tiny irritants in your carpet and cleaning your carpet may inadvertently add to your troubles.
 You must make sure your carpet is completely dry after cleaning, and don’t forget to dry the carpet pad (which doesn’t get exposed to moving air like the carpet).
 Completely drying out a carpet and carpet pad takes time and often professional help before those tiny moisture-loving allergens settle and turn into bigger problems.

 Ceramic tile is a surface choice that can easily be cleaned with a little soap and water (or simply water).
 Most importantly, ceramic tile can be thoroughly dried.
 Properly installed ceramic tile forms a waterproof barrier that keeps moisture-feeding irritants at bay and creates a healthy living space — the key to an optimal flooring choice for allergy sufferers.
-Because ceramic tile is a hard-fired surface, it won’t absorb dust mites and is inhospitable to bacteria, fungi, mold, and other irritants that contribute to allergies.
+Because ceramic tile is a hard-fired surface, it won’t harbor dust mites and is inhospitable to bacteria, fungi, mold, and other irritants that contribute to allergies.
+Additionally, ceramic tile options are available with antimicrobial properties that can suppress and even destroy harmful microorganisms, such as mold, fungi, bacteria, and viruses.

 Repeatedly replacing carpet that has trapped allergen particulates or has suffered moisture issues can be costly.
 Carpet has a low life cycle, making it higher in cost over its lifespan than other flooring options.